 The science underpinning this fishery was extensively reviewed in 2005.
-An internal review of the fishery is programmed from late 2010.
+An internal review of the fishery is programmed in the next five years.

 - Indicates that the activity is funded and planned to occur. - O Indicates that the activity is part of a proposal but is not yet funded.